JoyOfCodingPDX/GettingStarted/README.md

 to easily revisit (and revise) your source code for Project 1 even though you've started working on Project 2.

+### How do I work with code from this repository using IntelliJ?

+[IntelliJ Idea](https://www.jetbrains.com/idea) is the recommended IDE for this course.
+Opening up the `pom.xml` as a Project in IntelliJ will create a new IntelliJ workspace for that Maven project.
+IntelliJ has excellent integration with GitHub and I recommend that you use IntelliJ's "Version Control" tools for committing changes to your code and pushing them to GitHub.

+Note that you must build the Maven project with `mvnw clean` **before you open the project in IntelliJ**.
+If you do not build the Maven project first, none of the project's dependent libraries will be available to IntelliJ and your IDE will be very unhappy.
+If you find yourself in this situation, close the IntelliJ project, and delete the `.iml` file and the `.idea` directory associated with Maven project.

 ### How can I get changes that other people make into my clone?

 You can expect that the scripts and information in this repository